How to choose the best dehumidifier

 Wheels and carry handles make your dehumidifier easier to move around the house.
 Larger models can weigh over 20kg, so look for wheels when buying a large dehumidifier.

-Check our test results to see which dehumidifiers have the features you want and the best moisture extraction rates.
+Compare dehumidifiers in our test results to see which models have the features you want and which have the best moisture extraction rates.

 Could your next power bill be smaller?